Helping Yourself Heal When Your Child Dies

 Embrace Your Treasure of Memories

 Memories are one of the best legacies that exist after the death of a child.
 You will always remember.
-Instead of ignoring these memories, share them with your family and friends.
+Instead of ignoring these memories, could you share them with your family and friends?

 Gather Important Keepsakes